tessercat/daoistic-book/daodejing/80/english.md

 but they're civilized.

 They have war chariots
-they don't take anywhere.
+they don't parade.

 They have armor and weapons
 they don't show off.

-Give them back their plumb lines and take them as they are.
+Let them go back to the old ways and take them as they are.

 Their food is delicious,